- About Pitbulls

 1. No collar or tags?
 Ask your veterinarian or local shelter to scan him for a microchip.

-3. Place a (free) 'Found Dog' ad in your local classifieds section.
+5. Place a (free) 'Found Dog' ad in your local classifieds section and a large sign on your lawn to attract the notice of your neighbors.

 What if I can't find the owners?